 But what makes Marayke truly unique is her commitment to the community.
 A tireless advocate for people with disabilities, she has been recognised with many awards and accolades, including Young Achiever of the Year.
 Young Achiever of the Yea

 Some of her fondest memories are being announced as an Olympic torch bearer in 2000, and named as a finalist in the young Australian of the Year awards.

 Marayke is in increasingly high demand by corporate audiences as a motivational speaker, and hopes her inspirational story will inspire others to take up sport and follow their dreams.

 Marayke loves a challenge and has tried skydiving, sit-skiing, snorkelling, kayaking, camel riding, and has travelled through Europe.

-She grew up on Queensland’s Sunshine Coast where she may be found in her time off handcycling the banks of the Maroochy river or enjoying cuddles from the family dog Malty.
+She grew up on Queensland’s Sunshine Coast where she may be found in her time off handcycling the banks of the Maroochy river or enjoying cuddles from her dog Pepe.